ghb24/NECI_STABLE/gen_docs.md

 At present, I have found 2 issues with Ford: one is that it [does not support multi-line strings with exclamation marks](https://github.com/Fortran-FOSS-Programmers/ford/issues/320) (this is just a bug), so I had to do a workaround for this.
 Another issue is that it crashes for this project, though I am not confident why.
 I have managed to fix it by some troubleshooting.
-In order to build with Ford, first install as instructed then replace the file `ford/templates/macros.html` with the `macros.html` founds in `docs`.
-For reference, the few lines added are marked with the comment `<!-- NOTE this wasn't originally here (PHILIP)-->`
+I have made a fork of Ford that fixes this issue, you can find it [here](https://github.com/jphaupt/ford).
 @endnote

 In order to generate the docs, simply use `ford gen_docs.md`.
-The search index is currently the bottleneck for document generation.
-If you want to be able to search the docs, simply replace `search: false` with `search: true` above (this will take a bit longer to generate, though).
+The search index is currently the bottleneck for document generation so it is disabled above.
+If you want to be able to search the docs, simply replace `search: false` with `search: true` above (this will take a bit longer to generate, but should be done if published).

 @note
 As warnings are enabled, Ford will output many warnings at the moment.
 This is because we do not yet have all the code formatted in a way